-We are running the program virtually during the Fall 2020 semester.
+We are running the program virtually during the Spring 2021 semester.

 The Directed Reading Program (DRP) is a new program in the math department that pairs interested undergraduates and graduates students for independent study projects.
 Selected undergraduates will work with graduate students to read a particular math book or paper over the semester.

 - Gain one-on-one mentoring from a current graduate student.

 - Get to know other students and mentors at (virtual) DRP social events.

 - Learn some cool math outside the standard curriculum.

 - Learn background material for future reading course or research project.

 - Develop a topic for junior paper or senior thesis.

 Spring 2021 Program Dates:

 We will start pairing as many undergraduates and graduate students as possible on Friday January 29th.
 The application will remain open for another week, but students who apply after this deadline will not be given priority.